tizian/tonemapper/README.md

 * **Exponential**
 * **Exponentiation**

 Currently, only OpenEXR (.exr) input files are supported.
+A sample image (example.exr) is included in the project directory.

 <img src="res/screenshot.png" height="300">